Skip to content

 MRP_Test0x0001MRMVerify ring integrity every 10 to 20 ms

-MRP_TopologyChange0x0002MRMTrigger MAC table flush on all MRCs
+MRP_TopologyChange0x0002MRMTrigger MAC table flush on MRCs

-MRP_LinkDown0x0003MRCNotify MRM of link failure immediately
+MRP_LinkDown0x0003MRCNotify MRM of link inoperability immediately

 MRP_LinkUp0x0004MRCNotify MRM of link recovery